View Sandra Norton's Obituary on TheDay.com and share memories

 |

-Waterford - Sandra "Sandi" Lee Norton, 68, of Waterford, wife of Thomas Norton, died unexpectedly Thursday, Mar.
-28, 2019, at the Yale-New Haven Hospital.
-Mrs. Norton was a long-time employee of Stop & Shop in Waterford and East Lyme.
+Waterford - Sandra "Sandi" Lee Norton, 68, of Waterford, died unexpectedly Thursday, Mar.
+28, 2019, at Yale-New Haven Hospital surrounded by her loving family.

+She was born in New London Jan.
+17, 1951, the daughter of Edward and Mary Johnson Smith.
+She was a graduate of New London High School, class of 1969.
+She was an employee of Stop & Shop, for 47 years working in the cash office and customer service at the Waterford and East Lyme Stores.

+She married Thomas Norton on Aug.
+30, 1998, who survives her.
+In addition to her husband she is survived by a daughter Tara Campbell and her husband George of Quaker Hill; step-daughter Karen Norton Perry and her husband Todd Perry of Waterford; sister Carol Jackson of Rock Island, IL; grandchildren, Riley Campbell, Maria Shyner and her husband Joe Shyner.
+She was GG to Kylee, Mason, Kennedy and Evan Shyner.
+She is also survived by her former husband Michael DeNoia and his wife Susan.